 - Proof of citizenship: a copy of the candidate's passport or national identity document with valid dates; a baptism certificate is not accepted as proof of citizenship.

 - Proof of full-time employment: a short letter in English or in French from the home institution, on official letterhead, dated within the last six months.
-This letter must confirm that the candidate is currently enrolled in a full-time program and will continue to be enrolled upon their return.
-Copies of transcripts, a student card or letter of admission are not acceptable (maximum one page).
+This letter must confirm that the candidate is currently employed full-time program and will continue to be employed at the institution upon their return from Canada.

 - Letter of support from the home institution: a short letter in English or in French from the candidate's supervisor, professor or international director at the home institution explaining the nature of study and how the candidate and the home institution will benefit from this scholarship program (maximum one page).